 (b) When Issued.

 The court's mandate must issue 7 days after the time to file a petition for rehearing expires, or 7 days after entry of an order denying a timely petition for panel rehearing, petition for rehearing en banc, or motion for stay of mandate, whichever is later.
-The court may shorten or extend the time.
+The court may shorten or extend the time by order.

 (c) Effective Date.